Lofi Girl: Renaming and subsequent history

+Juan Pablo Machado

+Juan Pablo Machado is a Colombian-French artist best known for his animation work on the channel.
+Machado is originally from Cali, Colombia.
+After a stint at an art school in Bogotá, he moved to Lyon in 2013 to study at the École Émile-Cohl.
+He left the École Émile-Cohl in 2018.
+In 2017, during his final year of study, he decided to respond to a call for artists received by his school.
+The call came from the channel.

+The founder of the channel wanted "a student busy reviewing her courses, with a visual in the style of Miyazaki".
+According to Machado, "I didn’t know anything about hip-hop lofi hip-hop, nor did I draw my style from Japanese animation.
+I took it as a challenge".
+Several positions for the character were tested, including a lying position, at the end of which the character would return to her initial position; the lying position was unused because it was too long to animate.
+The background was originally left black to save time, However, the idea to show the passage of time emerged, and Machado decided to make Lyon's La Croix-Rousse hill appear by the window, with the sky changing to match the time of day.

 Other projects

 Synthwave channel launch

-On 11 April 2023, the channel launched a third live stream, "synthwave radio - beats to chill/game to", featuring a boy with his pet dog next to him sitting in front of a desktop computer.
+On 11 April 2023, the channel launched a third live stream, "synthwave radio 🌌 - beats to chill/game to", featuring a boy with his pet dog next to him sitting in front of a desktop computer.
 The extensive teaser campaign accompanied the stream's launch: On 10 April 2023, the animation of the Lofi Girl and her cat disappeared.
 The audio music stream continued with a still visual background, but without record and track labels.
 Over the course of 24 hours, the video slowly zoomed in towards the open blue window.
 On 11 April at 5:00 pm UTC, the blue room could be clearly seen, and a new character entered with a small dog and began typing at a computer.
 The community dubbed the unnamed boy, "Synthwave Boy", "Synth Boy" or just "Lofi Boy".
-The following day, Lofi Girl's YouTube channel uploaded the character's entry animation with the title "Synthwave Launch - Lofi Boy POV", confirming the new character's name.
+The following day, Lofi Girl's YouTube channel uploaded the character's entry animation with the title "Synthwave Launch 🌌 - Lofi Boy POV", confirming the new character's name.
 As of February 2024, this stream has been inactive for seven months.
 On 2 July 2023, a new stream was created, and the former removed from the channel.
 As of May 2024, this stream is live.